-6.11.C.6 Mountain Landing (Optional Manoeuvre)
+6.11C.6 Mountain Landing (Optional Manoeuvre)

-The model takes off from the middle circle (\emptyset 1.5 meters) and rises in a slow forward flight to an altitude suitable for approaching the point of contact.
+The model takes off from the middle circle (1.5 metres) and rises in a slow forward flight to an altitude suitable for approaching the point of contact.
 The approach curve should describe a 180° turn.
-The model then sets up with both runners, or .dem chassis in the "mountains" (pedestal).
-It remains there for at least 2 seconds and then continues to rise to a height of at least 5 meters.
+The model then sets up with both runners or .dem chassis in the "mountains" (pedestal).
+It remains there for at least 2 seconds and then continues to rise to a height of at least 5 metres.